What is Conversion Rate Optimization (CRO)?

 When it’s done well, a Conversion Rate Optimization (CRO) strategy creates a cascading effect of business benefits that looks something like this:

-• CRO begins by removing friction from the buying process, so that visitors can find what they want more easily
+• CRO begins by removing friction from the buying process, so that website visitors can find what they want more easily

 • Over time, these improvements lower the cost of customer acquisition, so that you can drive growth without having to rely as much on attracting new traffic into the top of the sales funnel